KuroKiriha/Discord-Bot-Manager-Server/README.md

 # Note
-This project you cannot see bec this project is not done now. and it will comming soon.
+This project is not fully work at all becuse for now this project is not done yet and it will comming soon.

 # Discord-Bot-Manager-Server